How to Sync Date and Time Formats between Azure DevOps Jira Cloud

 inputDateString = replica.due

-Have any specific use case that requires handling different data formats?
-Just ask our integration engineers for a walkthrough of what’s possible.
+Have a specific use case that requires handling different data formats?
+Ask our integration engineers for a walkthrough of what’s possible.